 Electricity energy efficiency policies and projects

-Table 9 details preliminary least-cost policy options to achieve EE targets in more detail.
-Policy options are grouped into three categories: “low hanging fruit” which are inexpensive relative to the results they would deliver, “energy transformation projects” which could require lengthy or expensive implementation processes, and “incremental improvements” which are policies that would influence the development of infrastructure over a longer time period.
+Table 9 details preliminary least-cost policy options to achieve energy efficiency targets in more detail.
+Policy options are grouped into three categories: low hanging fruit, which are inexpensive relative to the results they would deliver; energy transformation projects, which could require lengthy or expensive implementation processes; and incremental improvements, which are policies that would influence the development of infrastructure over a longer time period.

-Table 9 Rubric of least-cost building/appliance energy efficiency policy options
+Table 9: Rubric of least-cost building/appliance energy efficiency policy options